 - There are fewer crypto wallet integrations.

-If you are planning to buy NFTs then another marketplace you can consider is Crypto.com.
+If you are planning to buy NFTs, another marketplace you can consider is Crypto.com.
 It is a popular exchange platform for cryptocurrency and is widely used by over 10 million people.
-They recently launched their own NFT marketplace and they offer NFTs from different categories such as gaming, art, celebrities, sport, and more.
+They recently launched their own NFT marketplace, offering NFTs from different categories such as gaming, art, celebrities, sport, and more.